Skip to main content

 Planning Your Edinburgh Adventure

-• **Best Time to Visit**: June to August for the best weather and festivals
+• Best Time to Visit: June to August for the best weather and festivals; December for Hogmanay and winter atmosphere

-• **Getting Around**: Walk the historic areas, use buses for longer distances
+• Getting Around: Walk the historic areas, use buses for longer distances; a day pass on Lothian Buses is excellent value

-• **Local Tips**: Try haggis, visit during festival season, explore the underground vaults
+• Local Tips: Try haggis at a traditional pub, visit during festival season, explore the underground vaults beneath the South Bridge

-• **Hidden Gems**: The Real Mary King's Close, Dean Village, the Camera Obscura
+• Hidden Gems: The Real Mary King’s Close, Dean Village, the Camera Obscura, Dunbar’s Close Garden, the Vennel steps for a framed view of the castle

-It's a city that reminds us that the past and present can coexist beautifully, creating something
+Edinburgh is not just a destination — it is an experience that stays with you long after you have left.
+It is a city that reminds us that the past and present can coexist beautifully, creating something truly extraordinary.

 Edinburgh Castle at dusk